 - Agents: We employ other companies and individuals to perform functions on our behalf.
 Examples include fulfilling orders, delivering packages, sending postal mail and e-mail, and processing credit card payments.
 They have access to personal information needed to perform their functions, but may not use it for other purposes.

-- Protection of OB.org and Others: We release account and other personal information when we believe release is appropriate to comply with the law; enforce or apply our Conditions of Use and other agreements; or protect the rights, property, or safety of OB.org, our users, or others.
+- Protection of Operation Blessing and Others: We release account and other personal information when we believe release is appropriate to comply with the law; enforce or apply our Conditions of Use and other agreements; or protect the rights, property, or safety of OB.org, our users, or others.
 This includes exchanging information with other companies and organizations for fraud protection and credit risk reduction.
 Obviously, however, this does not include selling, renting, sharing, or otherwise disclosing personally identifiable information from customers for commercial purposes in violation of the commitments set forth in this Privacy Notice.

 YOUR INFORMATION, YOUR CHOICE.

-Because our users’ information belongs to them and can individually identify each one of them, we remind our users that they are not required to share such information with Operation Blessing International.
+Because our users’ information belongs to them and can individually identify each one of them, we remind our users that they are not required to share such information with Operation Blessing.
 In doing so, our users will still be able to freely navigate our website without submitting any information to us.
 However, if a user desires to make a donation; requests information or materials from our organization; participates in an online survey or other activity; applies for employment, or any other service which requires us to collect information, that user must submit in some manner his/her information to us.
 Should that user not provide in full the requested information, he/she may not be eligible to receive his/her requested service.

 OUR COMMITMENT TO DATA SECURITY.

-At Operation Blessing International we utilize considerable security protections in order to collect and protect users’ information.
+At Operation Blessing we utilize considerable security protections in order to collect and protect users’ information.
 Where necessary, we employ Secure Sockets Layer (SSL) in order to facilitate an encrypted connection between the user’s computer and our web server.
-We encourage our users to become familiar with secure means by which to submit information to Operation Blessing International.
+We encourage our users to become familiar with secure means by which to submit information to Operation Blessing.
 Our users should understand that Email is an insecure medium and that we discourage transmission of personally identifiable information via this means.
 In order to protect the data we store and to ensure our users’ privacy is safeguarded, we employ numerous security controls, follow secure processes, and execute internal audit procedures.
 Our users’ confidential information and personal privacy is of utmost importance to us.
 We strive to protect our users’ information in a manner consistent with the laws and regulations of the state of Virginia and with all applicable federal legislation.